 Multimedia Designer: Multimedia designers integrate several combination forms of media, such as animation, text, and audio.
 Multimedia is used in video game design, websites, and basically any interactive application.
 Some companies require the Multimedia Designer to know InDesign, Photoshop, Illustrator, and other publishing software.
-The median salary for this type of graphic design field is around $50,000.
+The median salary for this type of graphic design field is around $75,270 per year.

-Coordinator of New Media: An example of a Coordinator of New Media would be for potentially a college looking to have a Graphic Designer to organize and manage the college’s brand through social networking, promoting events on campus, and sharing the story of the campus.
-The salary for this position should start in the $38,000 range.
+Coordinator of New Media: An example of a Coordinator of New Media would be for potentially a college looking to have a Graphic Designer to organize and manage the college’s brand through social networking, promoting events on campus, and sharing the story of the university.
+The salary for this position should start in the $59,000 range.

 Signage Designer: This type of position will expect you to create banners, yard signs, magnets, illuminated wall signs, business cards, stationery, and lots more.
-A signage designer would typically need to know certain types of computer programs, such as, CAD, Adobe PS and Illustrator, to name a few.
-The median salary for this position is around $32,000 per year.
+A signage designer would typically need to know certain types of computer programs, such as CAD, Adobe PS, and Illustrator, to name a few.
+The median salary for this position is around $37,500 per year.

 Creative Design: If you would like to create branded products, creative design may be for you.
-Starting out with the rough layout and finishing using the latest, digital illustration programs available till you have a finished product, is what a creative designer does.
+Starting with the rough layout and finishing using the latest digital illustration programs available until you have a finished product is what a creative designer does.
 If you hold a position doing creative design, you must be able to use, Adobe Photoshop, Illustrator, InDesign, along with Microsoft Office.
 Depending on experience, this position pays around the $45,000 area.